Mating quadratic maps with the modular group III: The modular Mandelbrot set: The map is a homeomorphism

 \subsection{The map $\chi$ is locally quasiregular on $\K\setminus \m$}

-In this section, we show that we can write $\chi$ on $\K \setminus \m$ as the composition of iterated lifted extended tubings and two conformal maps (see Section \ref{ext} and Proposition \ref{same}).
+In this section, we show that with the right choice of $V_h$ we can write $\chi$ on $\K \setminus \m$ as the composition of iterated lifted extended tubings and two conformal maps (see Section \ref{ext} and Proposition \ref{same}).
 The local quasiregularity of $\chi$ on $\K \setminus \m$ follows (see Proposition \ref{extnqr}).